zdzielinski/kube-context.sh/README.md

 cluster-a.yaml  cluster-b.yml
 ```

-To load new context files in the current terminal session, run the following command:
+To load new context files in the current terminal session, run the provided alias:

 ```
 ➜  ~ kube-context